 Following a teaching assistantship at Brevard Music Center with Pablo Mahave-Veglia, Leslie studied with Uri Vardi at the University of Wisconsin, Madison.
 She then worked for Shar Products Company as one of their first ever Apprentices, learning about the music industry from a new perspective and traveling to the 2007 MusikMesse in Frankfurt, Germany to assist members of Shar’s fine instrument and purchasing departments.

-Upon completing her MM in 2009, Leslie moved to Charlottesville, VA, where she spent two summers as principal cellist for the Ash Lawn Opera.
+Upon completing her MM in 2009, Leslie moved to Charlottesville, VA.
 While in Charlottesville, she met Suzuki Teacher Trainer Beth Cantrell, who inspired her to pursue further pedagogical studies.
 Over the course of two years, Leslie completed training courses for Cello Books 1-10, Suzuki Principles in Action, and Teaching Cello Group Classes.
 She studied with Ronda Cole, Tanya Carey, Beth Cantrell, Pamela Devenport, Carol Tarr, and Carey Beth Hockett.